UP-RS-ESP/up-rs-esp.github.io/_posts/2025-12-17-FlorianJosephowitz_CameraCalibration.md

 </figure>

-A7R5: The figures support what is visible from the models too.
+*A7R5 (above):* The figures support what is visible from the models too.
 The A7R5 has a radial distortion, that is especially strong in the outermost corners.
 Interesting is the difference between precalibration and the internal calibration too: The both calibrations vary especially in the radial distortion in the outer edges.
 Both are strong there, but the precalibration by CalibIO is underestimating the distortion in the corners compared to Metashape.
 This will later be visible in the doming as well.

 <figure>
   <img src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/FlorianJosephowitz_figures/CameraCalibrationFigures/Calibration_A7R5_v2_vs_A7R5_self_and_precalibration_3panel_func1.jpg">